Sega Genesis: Later releases

 In 2009, Chinese company AtGames produced a Genesis/Mega Drive-compatible console, the Firecore.
 It features a top-loading cartridge slot and includes two controllers similar to the six-button controller for the original Genesis.
 The console has 15 games built-in and is region-free, allowing cartridge games to run regardless of their region.
 AtGames also produced a handheld version of the console preloaded with 20 games.
 Both machines have been released in Europe by distributing company Blaze Europe.

 In 2018, Sega announced a dedicated console, the Genesis/Mega Drive Mini.
 The console includes 40 games, including Gunstar Heroes and Castlevania: Bloodlines, with different games for different regions and a save-anywhere function.
 Streets of Rage composer Yuzo Koshiro provided the menu music.
 The console was released worldwide on September 19, 2019.

 Crowdfunded Sega Genesis games have been released in recent years, with Tanglewood, a puzzle platformer being released on August 14, 2018, and Xeno Crisis released on October 28, 2019.
 Both games were created by indie-game developers using actual Sega development hardware to ensure compatibility with the Genesis.
 On December 16, 2020, Paprium, WaterMelon's follow up game to Pier Solar, was released after nearly a decade in development.

+On May 14, 2025 GIANTS Software released a recreation of their game Farming Simulator as a limited edition cartridge for the Genesis titled Farming Simulator 16 Bit Edition.
+The cartridge was included with Farming Simulator 25's Limited Edition and Deluxe Edition of the PC version.